Pompeo Meets With Top North Korean Official In Hopes Of Reviving Singapore Summit

 did not mean a unilateral surrender of its nuclear weapons program.

-Pyongyang was also angered by remarks made by newly installed National Security Adviser John Bolton, who said in a television interview that denuclearization in North Korea might follow the same path as in Libya – implying the possibility of violent regime change.
+Pyongyang was also angered by remarks made by newly installed national security adviser John Bolton, who said in a television interview that denuclearization in North Korea might follow the same path as in Libya – implying the possibility of violent regime change.

-Later, in an apparent effort at damage control, Vice President Mike Pence seemed to only make matters worse, suggesting that sitting down for talks was the only way Kim Jong Un could escape such a fate.
+Later, in an apparent effort at damage control, Vice President Pence seemed to only make matters worse, suggesting that sitting down for talks was the only way Kim Jong Un could escape such a fate.